Thank you for visiting my blog!

 Use Cyndi’s List.

 Use Cyndi's List as a regular go-to when looking for an answer to a genealogical question.
 Cyndi Howells, creator and owner describes her list as “A comprehensive, categorized & cross-referenced list of links that point you to genealogical research sites online.”
-I typically use goggle, but after Cyndi's session, A Guided Tour of Cyndi’s List 2.0, realized that I may save time by using Cyndi’s List.
+I typically use Google, but after Cyndi's session, A Guided Tour of Cyndi’s List 2.0, realized that I may save time by using Cyndi’s List.

 Learn more from my DNA.